Commodity Trading UK Guide 2023

 Additionally, commodity trading is popular with UK investors because of the leverage facilities offered by online brokers.
 This stands at 1:20 on gold and 1:10 on all other commodities.
 Crucially, there is no requirement for you to own or store your chosen commodity to be able to trade.
 Instead, you simply need to determine whether you want to place a buy or sell order, how much you wish to stake, and the broker will take care of the rest.

-Let’s look at a quick example of how commodities trading works in the UK:
+Let’s look at an example of how commodities trading works in the UK:

 - You open an account with an online trading platform that hosts commodities